benjavalero/replacer/replacer-backend/technical-design.md

 Most finders are based on regular expressions.
 The class **RegexIterable**\<T\> provides a generic method to find all results from a given regular expression and return them as an iterable.
 The constructor needs a function to convert the generic _MatchResult_ into the desired item type _T_.
 Optionally, we can provide a function to validate the result against the text, e. g. to check if it is a complete word.

+Finally, the helper class **FinderUtils** provides static methods to work with words and characters in a text.

 ### Immutable Finders

 Generic immutable finders are placed in package _finder.immutable_ and implement the interface _ImmutableFinder_.
 The must have the Spring annotation _@Component_ in order to be found dynamically by the system.